marktjones1/Imperial_College_Capstone/docs/model_card.md

 ### Assumptions
 The optimisation strategy assumes:

-•	The objective function is sufficiently smooth and lacking discontinuities.
+-The objective function is sufficiently smooth and lacking discontinuities.
-•	The objective function can be reasonably approximated by a Gaussian Process.
+-The objective function can be reasonably approximated by a Gaussian Process.
-•	Historical evaluations provide useful information about unexplored regions.
+-Historical evaluations provide useful information about unexplored regions.
-•	Data transformations can be applied appropriately to improve surrogate model quality.
+-Data transformations can be applied appropriately to improve surrogate model quality.

 ### Limitations
 Several limitations were identified:

-•	Gaussian Processes scale poorly with increasing dimensionality and dataset size.
+-Gaussian Processes scale poorly with increasing dimensionality and dataset size.
-•	Performance depends heavily on kernel selection and hyperparameter tuning.
+-Performance depends heavily on kernel selection and hyperparameter tuning.
-•	Acquisition functions may become trapped in local optima, or
-•	Acquisition functions may fail to distinguish between valuable and non-valuable areas if the noise parameter collapses to zero, meaning that search is random rather than driven by exploitation/exploration criteria.
+-Acquisition functions may become trapped in local optima, or -Acquisition functions may fail to distinguish between valuable and non-valuable areas if the noise parameter collapses to zero, meaning that search is random rather than driven by exploitation/exploration criteria.
-•	Transformations are function specific.
+-Transformations are function specific.
 A transformation that improves performance on one function may degrade performance on another.
-•	The approach is sensitive to early observations because initial samples influence subsequent exploration.
+-The approach is sensitive to early observations because initial samples influence subsequent exploration.

 ### Failure Modes
 Potential failure modes include:

-•	Over-exploitation of regions incorrectly predicted to be promising.
+-Over-exploitation of regions incorrectly predicted to be promising.
-•	Poor uncertainty estimates leading to inadequate exploration.
+-Poor uncertainty estimates leading to inadequate exploration.
-•	Poor fitting of the surrogate model.
+-Poor fitting of the surrogate model.
-•	Reduced effectiveness on highly irregular or discontinuous functions.
+-Reduced effectiveness on highly irregular or discontinuous functions.
-•	Insufficient number of iterations available to converge on an optimal value
+-Insufficient number of iterations available to converge on an optimal value

 ## Ethical considerations
 Although developed for a benchmark optimisation challenge, transparency remains important for reproducibility and responsible deployment.
 Documenting the optimisation process enables:

-'''
-•	Reproduction of results by other researchers.
+-Reproduction of results by other researchers.
-•	Independent evaluation of methodological choices.
+-Independent evaluation of methodological choices.
-•	Identification of assumptions and limitations.
+-Identification of assumptions and limitations.
-•	Adaptation of the approach to other optimisation domains.
+-Adaptation of the approach to other optimisation domains.
-'''

 This is particularly important for this project where the strategy, code and approaches have evolved significantly as the rounds progressed.